 This is why the Australian government is investing $15 million dollars over 3 years, from 2019–2022, to establish the National Suicide and Self-Harm Monitoring Project; a project that aims to improve the quality, timeliness and comprehensiveness of suicide and self-harm data across Australia.
-The monitoring project is being implemented by the Australian Institute of Health and Welfare with the National Mental Health Commission, the Commonwealth Department of Health and an Expert Advisory Group including representation from people with lived experience of suicide and suicide prevention service providers.
+As part of the Australian Government’s commitment to mental health and suicide prevention through the 2021–22 Budget, the Suicide and Self-harm Monitoring System will continue to develop and expand, with additional funding of $4.2 million per year from 2022–23 to 2024–25.

 Suicide & self-harm monitoring will bring together, for the first time, existing data collected by sources such as the Australian Bureau of Statistics, government health departments, coronial offices, emergency services as well as research studies and national survey data into a single web-based interactive and integrated platform.
 Further sources are likely to be added as development work is also being done to improve the breadth, coverage and quality of suicide and self-harm data.
 Importantly, all data captured and presented in Suicide & self-harm monitoring will adhere to strict data quality, privacy and ethical standards upheld by the Australian Institute of Health and Welfare.

-Suicide & self-harm monitoring also entails the collection of new data such as data on ambulance attendances relating to self-harm behaviours and mental health and it will also bring about data improvements.
+Suicide & self-harm monitoring also entails the collection of new data such as data on ambulance attendances relating to suicide and self-harm behaviours and it will also bring about data improvements.
 As an example, the AIHW is working with jurisdictions that do not currently have suicide registers to establish registers so that much more timely data are available.

 Since the onset of the COVID-19 pandemic, the AIHW has been collating data each week on the use of mental health services and data on suspected suicides from existing suicide registers, to inform government.

-The National Suicide and Self-Harm Monitoring Project will contain a public interface designed to be used by groups such as service providers, researchers and communities to increase their awareness and understanding of suicide and self-harm.
-In addition, the project will include a separate data analytics platform to assist policy and program development and evaluation in Commonwealth and state and territory governments to conduct detailed analysis of multiple data sources to target suicide prevention activities in response to emerging trends.
+The National Suicide and Self-Harm Monitoring Project will establish a public website designed to be used by groups such as service providers, researchers and communities to increase their awareness and understanding of suicide and self-harm.
+In addition, the project will include a secure data portal to assist policy and program development and evaluation in Commonwealth and state and territory governments to conduct detailed analysis of multiple data sources to target suicide prevention activities in response to emerging trends.